 Free standing decks will require bracing between posts and from posts to beams.
 This eliminates any sway and creates a finished structure that is rock solid.

 You can see from this photo showing the underside of the deck framing how the beam is braced to opposing support posts and then each post along adjacent beams is braced in the alternating direction.
-This deck will never move and that is critically important given that an above ground pool is located in close proximity to the decking.
+This deck will never move and that is critically important given that an above ground pool is in close proximity to the decking.

 Notice the technique used to frame the deck around the pool.
 This pool had a 24' diameter and so the deck had to follow it closely but still be about an inch away so that any movement of the deck over the course of the seasons would never cause damage to the pool.